acoliver/run-llxprt-code/examples/workflows/gemini-cli/README.md

 # Gemini CLI Assistant

 In this guide you will learn how to use the Gemini CLI Assistant via GitHub Actions.
 It serves as an on-demand collaborator you can quickly delegate work to, invoked directly in GitHub Pull Request and Issue comments to perform a wide range of tasks—from code analysis and modifications to project management.
-When you invoke the workflow via `@gemini-cli`, it uses a customizable set of tools to understand the context, execute your request, and respond within the same thread.
+When you invoke the workflow via `@llxprt`, it uses a customizable set of tools to understand the context, execute your request, and respond within the same thread.

 - [Gemini CLI Assistant](#gemini-cli-assistant)
   - [Overview](#overview)